filip-husnik/pseudofinder/README.md

 One strength of Pseudofinder is its ability to be fine-tuned to the user's preferences.
 To help visualize the effects of changing the parameters of this program, we have provided the <b>visualize</b> command.
 This command will display how many pseudogenes will be detected based on any combination of '--length_pseudo' and '--shared_hits'.
-It is run by providing the blast files from the <b>annotate</b> command:
+Similar to the reannotate module, the log file will be parsed for information about relevant files and parameters.

+Usage:
 ```
-pseudofinder.py visualize -g GENOME -op OUTPREFIX -p BLASTP -x BLASTX -log LOGFILE
+pseudofinder.py visualize -g GENOME -log LOGFILE -op OUTPREFIX
 ```

 ### Test

-With a single command, the entire Pseudofinder workflow can be run on the 139 kbp genome of <i>Candidatus</i> Tremblaya princeps strain PCIT.
+With a single command, the entire Pseudofinder workflow can be run on the 139 kbp genome of <i>Candidatus</i> Tremblaya princeps strain PCIT (or optionally, you may provide your own genome).

 Simply enter the following command: